sjl/.plan/README.markdown

 Ended up just making my own "font" with only the characters I need for the L-systems (`+-()LR→ `).
 Did a bit more and got string rendering working.
 Still probably need to handle multiple lines, but this was a productive day.

+# July 2019

+## 2019-07-09

+To get a black new tab page in Firefox, add the following to `~/.mozilla/firefox/*/chrome/userChrome.css`:

+    .browserContainer { background-color: #000000 !important; }